500px/px-service-client/README.md

 ```

 Provides a circuit breaker on the class, and turns the class into a singleton.
 Each method named using
-`circuit_method` will be wrapped in a circuit breaker that will raise a `PxService::ServiceError` if the breaker
+`circuit_method` will be wrapped in a circuit breaker that will raise a `Px::Service::ServiceError` if the breaker
 is open.
 The circuit will open on any exception from the wrapped method, or if the wrapped method
 runs for longer than the `invocation_timeout`.

-Note that `PxService::ServiceRequestError` exceptions do NOT trip the breaker, as these exceptions indicate an error
+Note that `Px::Service::ServiceRequestError` exceptions do NOT trip the breaker, as these exceptions indicate an error
 on the caller's part (e.g. an HTTP 4xx error).

 The class is made a singleton using the standard `Singleton` module.
 Access to the class's methods should be done